KosherBacon/Raspberry-Pi-GPIO/README.md

 ```

 I have written an app for Android that I will be releasing to the Play Store soon.
-I encourage everyone to write their own method for this program.
+I encourage everyone to write their own method that is compatible with the backend of this application.